greenstick/myapnea-amia-design-challenge/README.md

 illustrate a few core concepts.
 I'll walk you through what each part does:

-1. **Scope:** The 'var' keyword defines a local scope.
-In Python you control scope by indent -ing code blocks, but this is not the case in JavaScript.
-JavaScript is (for the most part) whitespace agnostic and scope is instead controlled by the 'var' keyword.
-What the 'var' keyword is saying is this: 'whatever variable name comes after me is in the child scope of the current scope.'
-I realize this may be confusing, but it's very important, so here is an
+1. **Scope:** The 'var' keyword defines a variable in a *local scope*.
+In Python you control scope by indenting code blocks, but this is not the case in JavaScript.
+JavaScript is (for the most part) whitespace agnostic and instead scope is controlled by the 'var' keyword.
+What the 'var' keyword is saying is this: 'whatever new variable name comes after me is in the child scope of the current scope.'
+I realize this may be confusing, but it's very important, so here is an example:
-example:

 > *Let's say we have a house and that this house, like most houses, has a kitchen.
 Further,*
 > *this kitchen (among many things) has a stove.
 In this house also lives a person and this*